By Audley Chile specialist Nick

 Driving around Argentinean Patagonia

-To cross the border from Torres Del Paine into Argentinean Patagonia, I recommend taking an overland road transfer as you can’t drop off your hire car in a different country.
+To cross the border from Torres Del Paine into Argentinean Patagonia, I recommend taking an overland road transfer as you can’t drop off your hire car in a different country without paying an exorbitant premium.
 Alternatively, you could return to Punta Arenas and take a boat trip from there, around Cape Horn to Ushuaia in Argentina.
 Cruising through the fjords, past penguin colonies and glaciers, makes this mode of transport an exceptional way to cross the border.

 Once in El Calafate in Argentinean Patagonia, you’re well located to explore the mighty Perito Moreno Glacier.
-The best way to do this is on a boat trip that navigates the glacier, and there is also the option of a shorter boat ride to its edge from where you can trek on the ice sheet itself.
+The best way to do this is on a boat trip that sails across the face of the glacier, and there's also the option of a shorter boat ride to its edge from where you can trek on the ice sheet itself.

-I particularly like the full day trek to Laguna de los Tres, a 17 mile round trip from El Chalten to the base of the mountains.
+I particularly like the full day trek to Laguna de los Tres, a 27 km (17 mile) round trip from El Chaltén to the base of the mountains.
 The region is suitable for most walkers, with good paths and fairly gentle inclines, and just a bit of scrambling on one of the trails.

 More off-the-beaten-track self-drives

-Explore the glaciers and mountains of the Aisen region
+Explore the glaciers and mountains of the Aysén region

-Chile’s southernmost point before the impenetrable Southern Patagonian ice fields, the Aisen region of Chile’s Northern Patagonia is less developed with fewer hotels but this is more than compensated for by the scenery: the serrated line of the ice capped Andes, winding rivers, forests and valleys.
+Chile’s southernmost point before the impenetrable Southern Patagonian ice fields, the Aysén region of Chile is less developed with fewer hotels but this is more than compensated for by the scenery: the serrated line of the ice-capped Andes, winding rivers, forests and valleys.
 I spent three months there and saw only a handful of other visitors.

 The best way to access the region is by flying into Balmaceda.
 Here you can collect your car before driving down as far as Caleta Tortel, should you wish, a tiny village built on wooden walkways above the green water of an inlet, a place to both visit and stay in.